 Look and layout

 The professional templates look nice.
 They’re much easier to read than in DF, partly due to the use of color to make trait listings and other key info visually distinct.
 But how well will the format carry over to future black and white books?
-(I’d love to see SJG at least try; in those places where Adventurers uses color in templates, the use of gray in B&W books would be at least a minor improvement.)
+(I’d love to see SJG try it out; in those places where Adventurers uses color in templates, the use of gray in B&W books would be at least a minor improvement.)

 My personal jury is still out on the way Adventurers removes some advantages and skills from the main catalogs of traits, and relocates them to the relevant profession write-ups.
 I can understand the thinking: Higher Purpose is exclusive to holy warriors and Breath Control is for martial artists only, so it’s convenient to see the traits’ write-ups as part of the professions’ descriptions.
 Yet players will want to check the details of regular, non-exclusive traits as well, so they end up flipping forward to the catalog sections anyway.
 Meanwhile, this thing keeps happening: “Isn’t there some advantage called Silence?
 Why isn’t it here in the “Advantages” catalog… Wait, was it one of those traits listed under a profession?
 Was it a martial artist trait?
 No, not there… was it thief?
 Ah, yes… Well, not quite, it’s sending me to the scout section…” (I think I’d prefer that all traits were kept to their respective catalogs.
 Or, at the least, if some are to be located under professions, I’d like to see name and page reference listings placed in the catalogs.
 Like this, in the “Advantages” section: “Silence: See p35.”)

 Like full GURPS, DFRPG tucks a “Probability of Success” table into the “Skills” section.
-In either game, though, this is a slightly odd place for it; the probabilities are good to know for any “roll-under” check – attribute checks, control rolls, anything – not just skill rolls.
+In either game, though, this is a slightly odd place and label for the table; the probabilities are apply to any “roll-under” check—attribute checks, control rolls, anything—not just skill rolls.

 To no one’s surprise, Adventurers includes a character form.
 With twice as many pages as the US 1040EZ tax form download (i.e., four pages, though a PC can get by with just the first three).
 There’s no getting around it: a GURPS/DFRPG character is rich in detail.
 So it goes.